 - Private equity funds invest in companies hoping that those companies benefit from the fund's management and resources.
 Amy S. Carder, Managing Conflicting Interests: A Guide for Private Equity Directors on Portfolio Company Boards (Apr.
-14, 2008). - This creates the potential for conflicts of interest-the company may have interests that are detrimental to the fund and vice versa.
+14, 2008). - During the investment period, managers of the PE fund usually sit on the board of directors of the portfolio company.
+These "private equity directors" may, however, find themselves in a position of conflict because, as directors, they owe fiduciary duties to the portfolio company and all of its shareholders, but as PE fund managers they remain loyal to the PE fund.
 Id.